B00ze64/FF-Menu-Icon-Plus-CSS/README.md

 Every theme has up to 3 files, and some override files which only change the picture used but do not themselves insert the icon element (you use them AFTER a complete theme file).
 Let's take the Crystal theme for example, you will find:

 * mip_Crystal-Config.css:
-    * This is used in *userContent.css* and adds icons to the old about:config, which you can still get to as of now.
+    * This is used in *userContent.css* and adds icons to the old about:config.
+This is still in the project, but the old about:config page is now gone and the new page no longer has context menus; only useful for people running older versions of Firefox.
 * mip_Crystal-Library.css:
-    * This is also used in *userContent.css* and adds icons to the Library when you are opening it inside a TAB.
+    * This is also used in *userContent.css* and adds icons to the Library when you are opening it inside a Tab.
+The Library-In-A-Tab context menu spacing is broken on Win7 in FF89 (and maybe earlier).
+It's possible those menus are **panels** on Win10, I have not looked into this as I no longer open the Library inside a Tab.
+I am keeping the CSS updated, but until I get FF up and running on Win10, I'm not doing anything to fix the strange spacing...
 * mip_Crystal-Menus.css:
     * This is used in *userChrome.css* and adds icons to the Firefox menus and to the Library window.
 * mip_override_CutCopyPaste-Crystal.css: